matthieugomez/tidy/README.md

 ## gather
 gather transforms a wide dataset into a long dataset.
 The command takes a varlist as an argument, composed of the list of variables to gather.

 These variables are replaced by two new variables: the variable "variable" (containing the name of the former variables) and the variable "value" (containing their values).
-Use the option `variable` and `value` to specify different names.
+Use the option `variable` and `value` to change their default names.

-Use the option  `label` to create a new variable to store the labels of the former variables.
+Use the option  `label`  to store the labels of the former variables in a new variable

 ![](img/gather.jpg)